 The edges of folded sheets of paper, which are trimmed off in the final stages of production.

 Paper of a higher quality finish often used for business correspondence.
 It has a standard size of 17×22 inches.

 – A general classification to describe papers used to print books; its standard size is 25×38 inches.

-- A printed work which contains more than 64 pages.
+– A printed work that contains more than 64 pages.